ceph/ceph-medic/docs/source/index.rst

 -------

 By default ``ceph-medic`` sends complete logs to the current working directory.
-This log file is more verbose than the output you see on the terminal.
-To change where these logs are created modify the default value for ``--log-path`` in ``~/.cephmedic.conf``.
+This log file is more verbose than the output displayed on the terminal.
+To change where these logs are created, modify the default value for ``--log-path`` in ``~/.cephmedic.conf``.

 Running checks
 --------------

 To perform checks against your cluster use the ``check`` subcommand.
-This will perform a series of general checks as well as checks specific to each daemon.
+This will perform a series of general checks, as well as checks specific to each daemon.
 Sample output from this command will look like::

     ceph-medic --ssh-config vagrant_ssh_config check